adrianlemess/users-management/README.md

 # User Management - POC

-This is a home task for a user management system.
-The main goal is to create a user management system with the following features:
+This is a POC for a user management system.
+The main goal is to create a user management system and practice some technologies around React.

+Here is the features implemented:

 - Sign in
 - Sign up